 - Paid pays off: A free service has to make their money some way and if they aren’t requiring payment from you, they just might be selling your data to the highest bidder instead.
-The average VPN can cost $3 per month, so looking at services in that price range isn’t a bad place to start your search.
+The average VPN can cost $3/mo., so looking at services in that price range isn’t a bad place to start your search.

 - Reviews matter: Look to a credible source for a review on a potential VPN to avoid native advertising.
 In some cases, the sparkling review you look to as a guiding light could be written by the service themselves.

 - Read the permissions: That “permission agreement” that pops up during setup is more than just a step in the process.
 Take a good look at the kinds of information the service is asking to access.
 Also, look at terms of service to see which information the VPN collects and what it’s planning to do with it.
 Good terms of service statements will plainly state what you can expect from the services, whereas a suspicious VPN will leave an air of mystery around its intent.

 - Encryption is provided: Encryption works to scramble your data so that it’s only legible to permissible parties.
-Use services that are known to provide maximum security like OpenVPN.
+Use services that are known to provide maximum security like NordVPN or OpenVPN.